johnalison/obsidian-notes/0-inbox/Nexus.md

 -)  The niave view of information: by gathering and processing much more information than individuals can, big networks achieve a better undersstanding of medicine, physics, economics, and numerous other fields, which makes the network not only powerful but wise.
 This view posits that in sufficient quantities information leads to truth, and truth in turn leads to both power and wisdom.

-Ingorance-- on this account-- leads nowhere.
+Ignorance-- on this account-- leads nowhere.
 While delusional or deceitful networks might arise in moments of crisis, in the long-term they are bout to lose to more clear-sighted and honest rivals.

 The bigger the information network, the closer it must be to the truth.

 -) Yet, with all the information currently circulating at breathtaking speeds, humanity is closer than ever to annihilating itself.

 -) Given the magnitude of the danger, AI should be of interest to all human beings.